ellman121/SchoolworkArchive/README.md

 # SchoolworkArchive - OPUS IN PROFECTUS

-## This is a collection of all my schoolwork done at SDSMT
+## This is a collection of all my schoolwork

 ### Contents: